 Above the ridge line from the previous days climb but still a little ways to go

 The trail has frequent drop offs… Keep that in mind if planning to do this hike and don’t have the head for heights

 Finally on top!

-On top the view not only down onto Machu Picchu is amazing, but you are, in general, above the clouds and at the top of the world.
-Across nearby ridges you can see the top of Salkantay Mountain poking it’s head up (amazing to think we started our trek on the far side of that mountain) and the ridge we summited to visit Llactapata.
+On top the view down to Machu Picchu is amazing, but the best part really is being above the clouds and at the top of the world.
+Across nearby ridges you can see the top of Salkantay Mountain poking it’s head up (amazing to think we started our trek on the far side of that mountain) and the ridge we climbed to visit Llactapata.
 The entire bend of the river is laid out and it is so much easier to see just how nestled among mountains the Incas built their temple.
 It certainly provides a post card view from the top.

-There’s a lovely little hut for getting out of the shade, and summit sign to pose with.
+There’s a lovely little hut for getting out of the sun and a summit sign to pose with.
 I spent about 20 minutes trying to de-sweatify, taking in the views, and sharing the largest avocado I’ve ever seen with generous fellow hikers.
-After about 20 minutes, Shaenah and I headed down hoping to have plenty of time to check out other parts of the site.
-It only took about an hour to get down (making it well and truly 3 hours RT for me haha I am perfectly average on the hiking scale!
+After about 20 minutes, my friend and I headed down hoping to have plenty of time to check out other parts of the site.
+It took about an hour to get down (making it well and truly 3 hours RT for me.
+I am perfectly average on the hiking scale!
 Woohoo!)